Ideas-on-Stage/ideasonstage.com/content/en/resources/books/confident-presenter-book/index.md

-+++
+---
-draft 			= false
+draft: false
-title 			= "Confident Presenter - The Book" description		= "Learn the five key principles to communicate a compelling message that inspires action, growth and impact." showrefs		= false
+title: "Confident Presenter - The Book"
+description: "Learn the five key principles to communicate a compelling message that inspires action, growth and impact."
-+++
+showrefs: false
+---

 {{% picture1-text2 picture="confident-presenter-book-2.png" %}}
 ## Become a more credible, confident and convincing presenter.